 Pump mechanical and hydraulic performance shall be periodically reviewed.
 It is recommended that the observations or at least details of abnormalities be recorded for further action or reference.
-As a minimum these checks shall include:
+These checks should include:

 - analysis of operating data; - manual rotation of pump shaft to assess bearing condition or mechanical rubs; - oil level/lubrication replenishment as appropriate; and - seal leakage.